 It’s important to note that these companies are not allowed in all areas as the local taxi drivers are not happy about them taking their business.
 The apps have a messaging facility and there were a few occasions where we were asked to meet the driver along the next road so he didn’t get in trouble.
 It’s up to you which companies you decide to use whilst in Bali but I wanted to share what I found to be the most budget-friendly.

 Things to know before you go to Bali

-- The local currency is Indonesian Rupiah.
-I would recommend downloading the ‘XE’ currency app on your phone to help you get familiar with the money and help you keep track of what you’re spending
+- The local currency is the Indonesian Rupiah.
+I would recommend downloading the ‘XE’ currency app on your phone to help you get familiar with the money and help you keep track of what you’re spending.

 - There are loads of dogs in Bali and they are free to roam around.
 Don’t worry too much though, most are either super friendly or will just completely ignore you.

-- Suncream is really expensive in Bali so be sure bring plenty with you as well as a mosquito repellent for daytime and evening
+- Suncream is really expensive in Bali so be sure to bring plenty with you as well as a mosquito repellent for daytime and evening.

 - Thank you in Balinese is ‘Sukseme’, pronounced ‘sook-sa-mar’.
-This was pretty much the only thing I as able to pick up but I felt it was definitely appreciated by the locals
+This was pretty much the only thing I was able to pick up but I felt it was definitely appreciated by the locals.

 2 nights in Seminyak

 Seminyak is a great place to start your 3 weeks in Bali as it’s close to the airport making it a quick journey to your accommodation no matter what time you land.
 This town is a popular place and it’s bustling streets, boutique shops and great nightlife will be sure to put you in the holiday mood right away.
 The roads are lined with gorgeous boutiques, spas and some great restaurants It’s also close to some gorgeous black sand beaches which are great for both surfing and grabbing a cold Bintang on one of the many beachside bars.
 I also move the amalgamation of the modern shops with the traditional Balinese buildings here, too.